CPJKU/BallroomAnnotations/README.md

-ballroom beat and bar annotations
+Ballroom beat and bar annotations
 ===========

 Description
 ------------
 This data set includes `beat` and `bar` annotations which can be used for the evaluation of beat and downbeat detection algorithms.
 It does not include the audio files.
-The audio files (size 1.5 gb) can be downloaded from:
+The audio files (698 files, size 1.5 gb) can be downloaded from:
 <http://www.iua.upf.edu/mtg/ismir2004/contest/tempoContest/data1.tar.gz> (accessed latest Dec 2013).
-md5sum of the file data1.tar.gz: 2872a3e52070bc342a4510a95e2fa0b8
+Md5sum of the file data1.tar.gz: 2872a3e52070bc342a4510a95e2fa0b8

 Format
 ------------